 Carlos Maria Romero aka Atabey Mamasita (Colombia, 1979) is a multidisciplinary artist with a background in dance and live art, working in the fields of performing and visual arts, heritage and architectural activism, pedagogy and curating.
 Maria Romero is the third member of SPIT!
 (Sodomites, Perverts, Inverts Together!) with whom they wrote and continue to present a series of queer manifestos responding to contemporary pressing issues of sexual and gender oppression (initially part of Frieze Projects 2017); and a member of Vividero Colectivo, a Colombian group of multidisciplinary artists and architects revealing narratives in which historically marginalised social practices and architectural goods are (re-)claimed as cultural heritage.
 Carlos Maria Romero is also an associate artist of ice&fire, an organisation addressing positive change in the world through performance and arts practices in relation to human rights.

-In 2016 their collaboration with Studio Sam Causer, Blushing Pavilion –a temporary exhibition in a seaside shelter presenting 250 years of the intersection between architecture, seaside culture and sexuality in Margate– was featured in the book New Architects 3, launched at The British Pavilion during the Venice Architecture Bienal, and presented at Without Borders LGBTQ+ Archive, Libraries, Museums & Special Collections Conference in London.
-With the same collaborator they have since 2015 developed research and successful associated strategies to promote a long stretch of historic public space that have suffered decades of underinvestment and who they called Margate Coastal Park, and which has already been written in several aspects of local planning.
-One of those strategies was a celebratory programme of events and commissions that Maria Romero curated last September was backed by more than 2000 visitors.
+In 2016 Maria Romero’s collaboration with Studio Sam Causer, Blushing Pavilion –a temporary exhibition in a seaside shelter presenting 250 years of the intersection between architecture, seaside culture and sexuality in Margate, UK– was featured in the book New Architects 3, launched at The British Pavilion during the Venice Architecture Bienal, and was presented at Without Borders LGBTQ+ Archive, Libraries, Museums & Special Collections Conference in London.
+With the same collaborator they have since 2015 developed research and successful associated strategies to promote a long stretch of historic public space that have suffered decades of underinvestment and who they called Margate Coastal Park, and which influenced various aspects of local planning.
+One of those strategies was a celebratory programme of events and commissions that Maria Romero curated in September 2016 that was backed by more than 2000 visitors.